OPEC+ rebuffs U.S. calls for speedier oil output increases By Reuters - Up News Info

 By Alex Lawler, Ahmad Ghaddar and Olesya Astakhova

-OPEC+ sources said the United States has plenty of capacity to raise production itself if it wants to help the world speed up an economic recovery.
+OPEC+ sources said the United States has plenty of capacity to raise production itself if it believes the world’s economy needs more energy.
+Sources have said Saudi Arabia and Russia are becoming more confident that the higher prices will not elicit a fast increase in output by the U.S. shale gas industry.

-Oil prices have surged this year to a three-year high above $86 a barrel as demand recovers from COVID-19 restrictions and OPEC+ gradually ramps up supplies.
+Producers are concerned about going too fast, fearing renewed setbacks in the battle against the pandemic and the speed of economic recovery, Saudi Energy Minister Prince Abdulaziz bin Salman said on Thursday.

-Producers are concerned about going too fast, fearing renewed setbacks in the battle against the pandemic.
+He said oil stocks will see “tremendous” builds at the end of 2021 and early 2022 because of slowing consumption.

 Russian Deputy Prime Minister Alexander Novak said that since August OPEC has already added 2 million bpd to global supply and will continue with its plan to add another 400,000 bpd each month in the later part of 2021 and the early months of 2022.